Filter Options

 Is 3 days a good length for an Etosha trip?

-“You could spend weeks exploring Etosha National Park and still want more, but 3 days here is an excellent way to start.
+“You could spend weeks exploring Etosha National Park and still want more, but 3 days is an excellent way to start.
 Three days allow you to have 1 full day and 2 nights in the park, which should give you enough time for at least four game drives, possibly more.
 On the first day you will travel to the park.
 To make the most of your limited time here, try to arrive early.
 That will leave the rest of day 1, all of day 2 and at least half of day 3 to enjoy the park.
 On day 3, you’ll leave Etosha, but hopefully it’s quite late in the day.
 While 3 days are certainly enough for getting to know Etosha, it’s also a bare minimum.
 If you’re able to, I would strongly recommend allocating more time here.
-That’s because this is a really large park, and the longer you are here, the more you can see and the greater your chances of enjoying a spectacular wildlife experience.”
+Etosha is a really large park, and the longer you are here, the more you can see and the greater your chances of enjoying a spectacular wildlife experience.”

 1